HOHMANN ORBITS

 The spaceship arrives at Mars 258.96 days after launch.
 Mars is

-then at the 180-degree point.
-Earth is right now, at arrival, way some
+then at the 180-deg point.
+Earth is, at arrival, some where else in

-near point E in the diagram with Mars at point F. The angle FOE is
+is near E in the diagram below with Mars at F. Angle FOE is 75.3 deg.

 . . .